jquast/HP-15C/README.rst

 The Bug
 =======

-In this Video, numbers '3' and '1' are typed in succession, but, the number '1' keeps getting discarded discarded.
+In this Video, numbers '3' and '1' are typed in succession, but, the number '1' keeps getting discarded!

 .. image:: HP-15CsimOrig.gif

+If you are not careful to type slow enough, keystrokes are discarded and lost by `HP-15C <https://hp-15c-simulator.de/>`_!

 From Torsten's `FAQ <https://hp-15c-simulator.de/FAQ>`_: